Filter Content

 Thursday 1 May Foundation 2026 Open Day 3:30pm – 5:30pm

-Mon 5 – Wed 7 May Year 5 Mill Valley Ranch Camp (2nights)
+Mon 5 – Wed 7 May Year 5 Mill Valley Ranch Camp (2 nights)

-Thursday 8 May Eucharist Parent/Child Workshop
+Thursday 8 May First Holy Communion Parent/Child Workshop

 Wednesday 21 May National Simultaneous Story Time